getzola/zola/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Did you run into an issue with the zola command line?
+about: Did you run into an issue while using Zola?
 ---

 # Bug Report